 - Barstools Set of 2 and Single

 - Curtains- a DIY project using dropcloth.
 I made the roman shade using this tutorial

-- Wrap Curtain Rod- Walmart sold out but here’s a similar one
+- Wrap Curtain Rod- Walmart sold out but here’s a similar one and the ring clips

 - DIY Wood slice coffee table with Hairpin legs (wood slice was given to us by a friend) Similar coffee table